vmware-samples/rabbitmq-oauth-example-app/README.md

 $ cf push
 ```

-* Grant authorities in the SSO dashboard using cody's username and password
+* Check granted authorities in the SSO dashboard using cody's username and password